 Once a TIP is adopted, revisions are made on a frequent and routine basis to accommodate changes to project scopes and funding.
 Revisions to the TIP may occur as amendments, administrative modifications, or technical corrections.
 Each type of revision follows a different set of implementation procedures.
 Administrative modifications and amendments are defined in federal regulations, specifically Title 23, CFR part 450.104.
 The Federal Highway Administration (FHWA), Federal Transit Administration (FTA), and California Department of Transportation (Caltrans) have developed amendment and administrative modification procedures for the TIP.
-These procedures are posted online at: http://mtc.ca.gov/our-work/fund-invest/tip/tip-revisions-and-amendments, in the MTC TIP Revision Process and Procedures document included in Appendix A-52, and by the MTC Public Participation Plan located in Appendix A-6.
+MTC's Public Participation Plan, located in Appendix A-6, outlines the public involvement efforts required for various types of TIP revisions.
+The MTC TIP Revision Process and Procedures document is included in Appendix A-50 and also available at on the MTC website at: https://mtc.ca.gov/our-work/fund-invest/tip/tip-revisions-and-amendments.